marlietandoc/marlietandoc.github.io/content/publication/tod/index.md

 ---
-title: 'Distributed representations for human inferenc'
+title: 'Examining the effects of time of day and sleep on generalization'
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Zhenglong Zhou
-  - Dhairyya Singh
   - admin
+  - Mollie Bayda
+  - Craig Poskanzer
-  - Anna Schapiro
+  - Eileen Cho

 # Author notes (optional)
 author_notes: